 The Global Award acknowledges distinguished service to the Code Council’s global mission and vision.
 The 2022 recipient is His Excellency Dr. Saad Alkasabi, Governor of the Saudi Standards, Metrology, and Quality Organization.

 The Innovation in Code Administration Award recognizes fire and building departments for new and innovative approaches to delivering code administration services as part of their overall approach to community risk reduction.
-Geoff Simmons, CBO, was presented with this year’s award.
+Chief Building Official for the City of Pleasant Hill, CA, Geoff Simmons, CBO, was presented with this year’s award.

 The Meritorious Service Award is granted to an individual who has given time and talent in furthering the development of the Code Council’s codes and standards.
 The 2022 Meritorious Service Award was presented to David Byl, Senior Plans Examiner from Lenexa, Kansas.